Limerick Voice spoke with vendors who discussed their passion for music and the increased interest in record collecting

 Limerick Voice spoke with vendors who shared their passion for music and the experiences that brought them into the world of record collecting.

-Brian O Kelly of Comet Records was present at the market and expressed his delight at the second wind of vinyl.
+Brian O’Kelly of Comet Records was present at the market and expressed his delight at the second wind of vinyl.

-Mr O Kelly stated that “I’ve seen an increase in [the] collection of vinyl the last five years or so.
-You know, a lot of people are buying every Christmas you see people who have gotten new record players, something like that, and we do quite well after Christmas.
+Mr O’Kelly stated that “I’ve seen an increase in the collection of vinyl the last five years or so.
+Every Christmas you see people who have gotten new record players, and so we do quite well after Christmas.

-“When vinyl gets too expensive it’s very bad, it kind of kills the whole vibe,” O Kelly continued.
+“When vinyl gets too expensive it’s very bad, it kind of kills the whole vibe,” O’Kelly adds.

-Due to this spike in popularity, vinyl records can now be found in many stores including Tesco, Dunnes, music shops, and at record fairs.
+Due to this spike in popularity, new vinyl records can now be found in many stores including Tesco, Dunnes Stores, music shops, and at record fairs.
 However, one vendor at the fair mentioned his preference for original records, untampered by modern methods of editing.

-O Kelly noted that fairs are held all over the country and said that people have an option of “maybe 60 fairs over the year.”
+O’Kelly noted that fairs are held all over the country and that people have an option to attend “maybe 60 over the year.”